Daulis-G/Cybersecurity-Tools/README.md

 ---

-### 🎯 **Elevator Pitch**

-*A carefully curated collection of powerful cybersecurity tools, scripts, and frameworks designed for rapid deployment in competitions, CTF challenges, and real-world security scenarios.
-Built by practitioners, for practitioners.*
+*A carefully curated collection of powerful cybersecurity tools, scripts, and frameworks designed for rapid deployment in competitions, CTF challenges, and real-world security scenarios.*

 </div>